joelparkerhenderson/care-plan/README.md

 - [ ] File for any disability markers, such as a government handicapped parking placard.

 - [ ] File for any service animal needs, such as a government veterinary approval license.

-### Medical setup - as desired

-- [ ] Configure the emergency contact information on the person's phone.

-- [ ] File any care limit plans, such as advanced directives.

-- [ ] File a living will.

-- [ ] File a "do not resuscitate" (DNR) order.

-- [ ] File any organ donation plans.

-- [ ] Obtain a medical id bracelet.

 ### Final arrangements